mzhang2021/cp-blog/_posts/2021-09-03-first-post.md

 2. Not everything I post here will be useful for the general public, and I don't want to spam on Codeforces forums.
 Occasionally, if I write some really useful tutorial or something, I might consider making a redirect post on Codeforces.

 ### How often will you post?
 Whenever I have a good idea, I'll try to make a post.
-In practice it'll probably be every two weeks.
+In practice it'll probably be once a month.
 You can subscribe to the mailing list by scrolling down and filling in the form in the alert so that you get notified whenever I post.

 ### How long will this blog run for?
 I plan on keeping this blog alive for as long as I feel motivated, minimum one year after release so that this doesn't become yet another CP initiative advertised on Codeforces that dies after a few weeks.